-Among the most anticipated holiday traditions with the family is buying a Christmas tree, and unboxing it for the very first time.
-Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim one, keep in mind that it usually comes compressed for shipping and would require a good amount of fluffing once you take them out of the box.
+Among the most anticipated holiday traditions with the family is buying a Christmas tree and unboxing it for the first time.
+Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim one, keep in mind that it usually comes compressed for shipping.
 Fluffing the tree will give it a fuller shape and a more natural look.
-Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff a Christmas tree in this instructional video and read on for more ways to properly shape your tree.

-Before you get into the spirit of shaping, make sure that you have enough floor space for the tree.
 Prepare a clean and even floor space to fluff your tree.
-If you have a pre-lit tree, plug in the lights to check if there are any broken bulbs and to get a glimpse of how the tree and lighting will look when completely assembled.
+Make sure you have enough space to move around.
+If you have a pre-lit tree, plug in the lights to check if there are broken bulbs and to get a glimpse of how the tree and lighting will look when completely assembled.

-The needles can get a tad prickly, so wearing a pair of gardening gloves when fluffing the tree will help protect your hands from getting scratched or irritated.
-Gloves also allow your hands to glide easily over the branches and tips when you start shaping.
+The needles can get a tad prickly, so wear gardening gloves to protect your hands from getting scratched or irritated.
+Gloves also allow your hands to glide easily over the branches and tips when you fluff your artificial Christmas tree.

-Starting from the center, move outwards to shape your Christmas tree and focus on one section at a time to achieve a fuller look.
-This also makes sure you’re not missing sections, and to avoid any gaps within the tree.
-You’d want to begin with the bottom section, since this is usually the largest and will require a lot more fluffing.
-Make sure that each branch is in its proper place.
-Begin fanning out the tips from the innermost branches and away from the trunk.
-Carefully point the outer tips in different directions to achieve good volume.
-Fluff each branch layer, then continue upwards.
-When you’re satisfied with the volume, put the next section in place and continue fluffing until the entire tree is done.
+Focus on one section at a time to avoid gaps within the tree.
+Begin with the bottom section, since this is usually the largest and requires more fluffing.
+Fan out the tips from the innermost branches and work your way outwards.
+Carefully point the outer tips in different directions to create volume.
+Fluff each branch layer, then continue upwards until the entire tree is done.